 Lavender essential oil’s antifungal properties make it effective for conditions such as jock itch, athlete’s foot, and ringworm.
 It can also help diminish the stinging and itching of bug bites.
 Lavender oil’s soft, soothing scent makes it a good choice for all-over dry skin moisturizing.
 Use a combination of lavender essential oil and carrier oil on damp skin directly after a shower or bath.

-Rose geranium essential oil smells like an English garden and is used extensively in folk medicine for its antifungal and antibacterial properties.
-An animal study indicated that rose geranium oil also has anti-inflammatory properties.
+Rose geranium essential oil smells like an English garden and is used in folk medicine for its antifungal and antibacterial properties.
+An animal indicated that rose geranium oil also has anti-inflammatory properties.
 It can be used to alleviate itching caused by eczema and dry skin.
 You can use rose geranium oil with a carrier oil or mix it with other essential oils, such as lavender or chamomile.

 Always opt for a pure, high-quality organic oil.
 Adulterated oils may be mixed with unknown ingredients or chemicals.
 These may be more likely to cause an adverse reaction.